gammasim/simtools/docs/source/guidelines.rst

 Integration with CORSIKA and sim_telarray
 =========================================

-CORSIKA and sim_telarray are external tools to simtools.
+CORSIKA and sim_telarray are external tools to gammasim-tools.
 Their integration should be
 minimally coupled with the rest of the package.
 The modules that depend directly on these tools should be connected to the rest of the package through interfaces.
 This way, it